 The choir of gods left some gifts behind, as a sign

 Of their presence and eventual return, which we

 May appreciate in our human fashion, as we used to.

-That which is superior had grown too great for pleasure
+That which is superior had grown too great in spirit

 For the highest joys, although some gratitude survives quietly.

 Bread is the fruit of the earth, yet it’s blessed also by light.